 Live Video Presentation via 3CX

-If you are unable to attend the conference in person but still wish to have your paper presented and published, we offer Live Video presentations for you which will give you a live experience as a conference participant.
+If you are unable to attend the conference in person but still wish to have your paper presented and published, we offer Live Video presentations for you which will give you a live experience as conference participant.

 The International Institute of Knowledge Management (TIIKM) is delighted to introduce the new Web Conference facility to Conference Participants.
 This live video presentation opportunity is developed by web client called 3CX.

 3CX is a platform designed to offer complete Unified Communications maintaining High Quality Standards.
 The web Conferencing platform enables Video and Voice Communications to take place through the Internet Browser with Peer Participants and relevant Session Chairs and evaluation panel.
 This permits those who cannot attend, to seamlessly join meetings without the need to download any additional software or plugins.